 - The 10 Commandments

 What Was Given At Mount Sinai?

 When we look at the 10 commandments it is difficult to interpret the commandments.
-For example thou shalt not steal.
+For example, thou shalt not steal.
 What are we talking about?
 All types of stealing?
-Is there a difference between white collar versus blue collar theft?
+Is there a difference between white-collar versus blue-collar theft?
 What about a person who steals because they are hungry?
-What is punishment for stealing some bread versus kidnapping?
+What is the punishment for stealing some bread versus kidnapping?
 The 10 commandments do not reveal any of these laws to us.

 Around 1000 years ago, Rabbi Saadya Gaon suggested that the 10 commandments were not 10 commandments- if you read through them there are far more- rather the Hebrew term for them is Aseret Hadibrot- the 10 statements which is a far more accurate description.

 Rabbi Saadya suggests that the 10 commandments are the chapter headings of the system that contains the 613 commandments.
 He argues that all 613 falls under the chapter headings of the 10 commandments.
 Using our example, under the heading of thou shalt not steal we would find the laws of kidnapping, stealing of livestock or money.

 The Torah then is the summary of the notes of the lectures that Moshe heard on Mount Sinai.
 This is hinted at in the laws related to Shechitah, ritual slaughter.
 The Torah states “You shall slaughter the animal according to the method that I have commanded you.”
 However, nowhere in the written Torah is there a description as to how one is to slaughter an animal!